WalletWasabi/WalletWasabi/MagicalCryptoWallet.Backend/README.md

 # API Specification

 **ATTENTION:** This document describes the initial specification.
-The final implementation may significantly differ.
+The actual implementation may significantly differ.

 ## HTTP